Scroll to top

 Foreign Operators

 Foreign operators cannot carry firearms in Kenya.
-All armed security must be provided by Kenyan-licensed personnel.
+All armed security must be provided by Kenyan-licensed personnel with current PSIRA registration.

 Local Intel